 - 1. Academic Insufficient academic progress as determined by the administration.
 Failure of the parents to get recommended professional help for exceptional children. - 2.
-Attendance- When a student's absences are considered excessive for questionable reasons, the parent will be contacted and must attend a conference with the administration. - 3.
 Attitude A rebellious spirit that is unchanged after much effort by the teachers.
-A continued negative attitude and/or bad influence upon the other students. - 4.
+A continued negative attitude and/or bad influence upon the other students. - 3.
 Disciplinary Continued deliberate disobedience.
 Committing a serious breach of conduct inside or outside of school, which has an adverse effect upon the school's testimony.
 Failure of the parents to comply with the disciplinary procedures of the school.